fkling/astexplorer/README.md

 - Typed JavaScript ([Flow](http://flowtype.org/))

-Since future syntax is supported, the JavaScript AST explorer is a useful tool for developers who want to create AST transforms, e.g. with [recast][].
+Since future syntax is supported, the JavaScript AST explorer is a useful tool for developers who want to create AST transforms.
-In fact, [jscodeshift][] is included so you can prototype codemodding scripts.
+In fact, [jscodeshift][] and [babel][] are included so you can prototype codemodding scripts and babel plugins.

 ### Features